gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Grappa Gas shrugged and scratched absent-mindedly at the spot where his real leg and his peg leg met.
 "Well if he is, I wish I'd known it then," he said regretfully.
-"I asked him to show me the bezels, and when he said I'd get paid in the capital, I told him to go play with the other goofs.
+"I asked him to show me the bezels, and when he said I'd get paid in the capital, I told him to go play with the other camels.
 And no, it's not the smartest thing I've ever done," he added, raising a hand to forestall whatever Indy and Granna Fee had both opened their mouths to say.